Devipriya1921/Physical-Verification-using-synopsys-40nm/README.md

 and the application along with the cost and form factor requirements.
 Packaged types may include Dual In-Line Packaged (DIPs), Pin Grid Array (PGAs), and
 Ball Grid Arrays (BGAs).
 After a die is positioned in the package cavity, its pins are connected to the pins of the package, e.g., with wire bonding or solider bumps (flip-chip).
 The package of the desired design is then sealed and then sent to the end-users or clients.

+### KeyTerms

+- Custom : Is a method of creating integrated circuits that specifies the architecture (Like, Analog) of each individual transistors as well as inter connections (via, contacts).
+- Custom Jobs : Custom Compiler Design Checking and Physical Verification
+- Design Specifications: Customer requirements  PDK file, Input elements, Technology file
+- Schematic Capture: Circuit creation
+- Symbol Creation: Creating the schematic into symbol
+- Simulation: Pre-Layout Simulation  PrimeWave
+- Layout: SDL, LE(Layout Editor)
+- Parasitic extraction: Extracting the binary coefficient values of resistor and capacitor.

 ### Before steps to Physical Verification